 - Pharmacology and indications for the prescribing of authorized CDS classes

 - Assessment & treatment planning related to CDS prescribing – universal approach

 - Assessment & treatment planning for clients with complex presentations including: substance use disorders or substance diversion behaviours

 - Case presentations from acute & primary care settings, including paediatric and geriatric populations

 Online (self-paced) Course Content

 Our online fully self-paced course includes interactive eLearning modules, short video clips, links to tools and resources, and access to Virtual Interactive Case software to practice your clinical decision making.
 All course content is delivered using Quercus, our learning management system.
 We anticipate this course will take 10-20 hrs to complete.
-Your access to the course and resources will begin approximately 5 business days after you register and will end 4 months from the day you receive access.
+Your access to the course and resources will begin approximately 5 business days after you register and will end 3 months after the day you receive access.

 Your final completion grade includes results from section quizzes and a final exam.
 You may attempt the section quizzes and the final exam as many times as you wish.
 Results will be provided immediately.
 You are required to achieve 75% in order to successfully complete the course.